Immunefi is the leading bug bounty platform for crypto

-Launched on December 9, 2020, focused on blockchain and smart contract security.
+Immunefi launched on December 9, 2020, as a bug bounty platform focused on blockchain and smart contract security.
 We provide bug bounty hosting, consultation, bug triaging, and program management services to blockchain and smart contract projects.

 Why have a bug bounty program at all?
 In 2020 alone, hacks and scams cost the DeFi community over $238m, and bug bounties can prevent those hacks from happening.
 Bug bounty programs surface vulnerabilities so they can be fixed before they get exploited in malicious hacks that destroy projects and ruin reputations.

 Mitchell Amador, CEO